Legal recourse for wrongful termination of Manager who is not deemed workman

 kesavapanda

 The manager is not a workman under Sec.
-2(s) of ID Act, 1947.
-In case of illegal termination by the managements the manager has to approach the civil court for remedy.
+2(s) of the ID Act, 1947.
+In case of illegal termination by the management, the manager has to approach the civil court for a remedy.
 Any judgments in vogue in support of this statement may kindly be supplied.

 loginmiraclelogistics

-You've not mentioned the grounds on which termination considered, is the criteria to link the judgments of similar grounds.
-You should also consult an advocate practicing in labour laws, that would help you.
+You have not mentioned the grounds on which termination is being considered.
+Is there a criteria to link the judgments of similar grounds?
+It is advisable to consult with an advocate practicing in labor laws, as that would help you.

 umakanthan53